Voryalis/axiom/README.md

 - themes
 - settings panel
-- toggleable light/dark theme in settings
+- toggleable light/dark theme in settings after the dark design is more stable
-- settings should open as a desmos-like popup/overlay so the graph stays visible while settings are changed
+- settings should stay as a desmos-like popup/overlay so the graph remains visible while settings are changed
 - restyled color picker that matches axiom's theme
-- replace topbar text buttons like save, reset, import, and export with clean icon/symbol buttons
 - redesign the interface so it feels hand-made and polished
-- move the general ui style closer to github’s clean, structured design language
+- move the entire ui closer to github’s clean, structured dark design language
+- make the entire ui match the darker github-like settings popup style
 - keep graph line colors independent from the github-style interface palette
-- make plus, new, and other utility buttons consistently match the github-dark aesthetic
+- make plus, utility buttons, topbar actions, and section controls consistently match the github-dark aesthetic
+- add custom svg icons for major ui categories and sections
+- use cleaner capitalization in settings and future ui sections
+- use custom fonts consistently across the ui after choosing them
+- add tasteful animations/interactions later across buttons, toggles, popups, sidebar transitions, graph interactions, and status changes
 - keep expanding toward desmos-parity and eventually beyond-desmos features

+### future file/workspace behavior

+- keep the `new graph` action removed for now because save + reset covers the early workflow
+- bring back `new graph` later as a proper file/workspace action
+- later support `file → new graph` or a clear topbar/menu action
+- later add unsaved-change handling before starting a new graph

 ### performance